methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-09-05-tech-field-day-nfd10.md

 ---
   title: Tech Field Day - NFD10
-excerpt: "I was invited as a delegate to attend Tech Field Day - Network Field Day 10 (NFD10) in Silicon Valley the week of August 18th.
-This was my first time..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I was invited as a delegate to attend Tech Field Day - Network Field Day 10 (NFD10) in Silicon Valley the week of August 18th.
 This was my first